How to Become a Teacher in Fort Worth

 Fort Worth School District Steps for Becoming a Teacher

-The Fort Worth Independent School District hires educators who are certified to teach in Texas.
-You will either need to complete a traditional path to certification by finishing a bachelor’s degree with an approved educator preparation component or an alternative path to certification if you already have a bachelor’s degree.
+The FWISD hires educators who are certified to teach in Texas.
+You can complete the traditional path to certification by finishing a bachelor’s degree with an approved educator preparation component or an alternative path to certification if you already have a bachelor’s degree.
 See our certification section for more information.
-Once you are certified, you can apply to positions with the Fort Worth Independent School District by completing the following steps.
+Once you are certified, you can apply for positions with the Fort Worth Independent School District by completing the following steps.

 Step 1: Complete the online application.

 First, complete the online application and upload a current resume.
-Once your application is reviewed and approved, you will be able to apply for open teaching positions.
+You can apply for open teaching positions once your application is reviewed and approved.

 Step 2: Be interviewed by a school leader or panel.

-After you have submitted an application to an open job, you will be contacted by school leaders if they would like you to come for an interview.
+After you have applied for an open job, you will be contacted by school leaders if they would like you to come for an interview.
 You may be required to demonstrate a lesson plan and provide official transcripts of college coursework, two professional references from previous employers, and a letter of recommendation from a principal or a supervisor if applicable.

 Step 3: Complete the hiring process.